-From Lynn on February 1st, 2010 in Green Remodeling
+From Dean Dowd on February 01, 2010 in Green Remodeling

 These circular-designed Tolou homes in China are a brilliant example of sustainable building.
 Faced with internal war and conflict since the 17th century, the Hakka people of the Fujian province built these massive structures for protection from invaders.
 They’ve since become quite remarkable micro-communities.